How Much Compensation is Awarded for Child Abuse?

 Civil Claims for Child Abuse

-Whereas there is a set table for CICA claims, civil claims are based on what can be proven at Court and are valued in relation to other successful claims.
+Whereas there is a set table for CICA claims, civil claims are based on what can be proven at Court and are valued in relation to other successful abuse claims.
 In order to value a claim, our expert team of Abuse Solicitors need to obtain all your records, get a medical expert’s opinion as to the psychological damage you have suffered, and get advice from a Barrister.

 Each case is different and will reflect your own individual situation and circumstances.